Monomyth tropes well done (DeDisnification, Part 9A Addendum)

 Greg: I better take a nap too.
 I need to dream up a good way of leading us home.

-And speaking of birds, the way Adelaide plans to change Beatrice and her family back into humans is by cutting off their feathers with a pair of scissors, recalling the crude methods of Hans Christian Anderson’s sea witch.
+And speaking of birds, the way Adelaide plans to change Beatrice and her family back into humans is by cutting off their feathers with a pair of scissors, recalling the crude methods of Hans Christian Andersen’s sea witch.

 [D]ivine ancestors, teachers, refiners, guardians, or helpers necessary for a successful initiation.